 At age 8 (or younger, depends on you and your child's commitment level), you can begin building a permanent train layout with your child.
 It is at this point you would introduce landscape construction.
 These projects can take years.

-There are some model railroad camps for children around the country like T-trak.org, which has a youth program for scouting groups and other children's organizations.
+There are some model railroad camps for children around the country such as T-TRAK, which has a youth program for scouting groups and other children's organizations.
 And, there is a children's group building landscaped models at the Rosenberg Railroad Museum in Rosenberg, Texas.
 The benefit of learning in a group is that each child makes their own small module, and then the group can connect the modules together and run trains on them.

 10 of 11